Bourges Cathedral: Lower church and the tomb of the Duke of Berry

-The lower church was constructed first atop the old ramparts to level a steep slope of six meters and to serve as a foundation for the chevet and the last first traverse of the upper church.
+The lower church was constructed first atop the old ramparts to level a steep slope of six metres and to serve as a foundation for the chevet and the last first traverse of the upper church.
 It was completed in about 1200.
-Its arched ceiling is supported by massive pillars and seven arcades, and a wall three meters thick pierced with lancet windows.
+Its arched ceiling is supported by massive pillars and seven arcades, and a wall three metres thick pierced with lancet windows.
 At one time it apparently served as the master builder's office; the plans of the rose window on the west pignon are etched onto the floor. scratched onto the floor.
 Today it has a collection of stained glass made between 1391 and 1397 which formerly was installed in the windows of the Sainte-Chapelle chapel constructed by John, Duke of Berry, which was destroyed in 1757.